gibsonj1998/jordy.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Jordy's Portfolio and Knowledge Share

-You can use the [editor on GitHub](https://github.com/gibsonj1998/jordy.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+I hope to bring lots of great content to you in the fields of IT networking and the cloud with a focus in the Azure Ecosystem.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This site will also showcase some of my personal projects and experience throughout my IT career.

 ### Markdown